These general Terms and Conditions of use (hereinafter referred to as "the T&Cs") govern the relationship between:

 In the case that ConnectAID modifies the T&Cs, an email will be sent to Members notifying them of the change before the modified T&Cs are posted online.
 Any Member so informed has the right to accept or reject the proposed changes by maintaining his or her activated account or by unsubscribing.

 Unsubscription entails automatic termination of the Agreement.
-The unsubscription also results, if necessary, in the revocation of the commitment to make a monthly donation to finance a Partner's project.
+The unsubscription does not result in the revocation of the commitment to make a monthly donation to finance a Partner's prorject.